vsoch/vsoch.github.io/_posts/2018/2018-06-03-extension-counts.md

 > Why are there so many rare extensions?

 The fact that there are SO many files with "niche extensions" tells me two things.
-For the niche extensions as a result of "niche langauges," we probably can say this is meaningful and reflects less popular langauges or data format files.
+For the niche extensions as a result of "niche languages," we probably can say this is meaningful and reflects less popular languages or data format files.
 For the niche extensions that people just make up, well this teaches us that people don't understand the purpose of file extensions :) I suppose they are meaningful to them?
 To each